ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_cil_pmsm/uz_cil_examples/uz_6ph_cil_example.rst

 In this example, PWM blocks have been placed individually for the CIL.
 Alternatively, the PWM blocks from the standard model can be used.
 The outputs of the PWM blocks are combined with a Concat block and routed to the inverter's gate inputs.
-Their voltage outputs are connected with the respective inputs of the Transformation IP-core, who's current oututs are fed back to the inverters.
+Their voltage outputs are connected with the respective inputs of the Transformation IP-core, whose current outputs are fed back to the inverters.
 The transformation's transformed output is connected with the PMSM, while the PMSM's rotor angle and current outputs are connected with the Transformation.
 The trigger and refresh signals of the Transformation are connected with the RS-Flip-Flop as shown below.